1j01/textual-paint/README.md

   --clear-screen        Clear the screen before starting, to avoid seeing
                         outdated errors
-  --restart-on-changes  Restart the app when the source code is changed --recode-samples      Open and save each file in samples/, for testing
+  --restart-on-changes  Restart the app when the source code is changed
 ```

 ### Keyboard Shortcuts